amplication/docs/docs/tutorials/angular-todos/step-004.md

    Now every request that the Angular `HttpClientModule` makes will take the user's JWT access token, which will be stored in local storage, and assign it to the Authorization header of every request.

-   In adition we've added a `get`ter that checks if an access token already exists in local storage and a `set`ter to save an access token in local storage.
+   In addition we've added a `get`ter that checks if an access token already exists in local storage and a `set`ter to save an access token in local storage.

 5. Finally we'll need to configure the `JWTService` in the `AppModule`.
 Open `web/src/app/app.module.ts` and import `JWTService` and `HTTP_INTERCEPTORS`: